RaBa-fzj/VoicesOfChange/README.md

 # Voices of change: Associations between vocal markers and symptoms of ADHD - Findings from the LIFE Child Study.
 Bamberger et al. (2025).

-## Disclousure:
+## Disclosure:

-The data used in this paper is only available upon request.
-Please contact the corresponding author to access the data and fully reproduce the obtained results.
+The data supporting the findings of this study are not publicly available due to sensitivity issues.
+Requests for data can only be made via the Life Child project management team.

 ## Repository Structure
 ```